vaddempudignanesh/AURA-CTRL-LSPosed/README.md

 ---

 ## ⚠️ Disclaimer

-AURA CTRL is **safe and does not alter app logic**.
+- AURA CTRL is **safe and modifies UI/UX at runtime only**.
-Designed for **customizing UI/UX only**.
+- ❌ Does **not modify app code** or system files permanently.
+- ⚠️ **Use at your own risk**.
+The developer is **not responsible for any damage**, including bricked devices.
-Always verify APK integrity before installing.
+- Always verify your APK before installing and ensure you have proper backups.

 ---